 14In some cases enumerators were unable to confidently verify whether or not an inspection had occurred in the prior month.
 We treat such cases as missing data for analysis and verify in Appendix Table A1 that such cases do not correlate with treatment assignment.
+In addition, this variable is missing on average 9.7 percent in post-treatment periods and the attrition is not correlated with treatment (p=0.6).

 15Inspectors picked up to three out of 10 possible categories of work to account for each hour between 8am and 6pm.
 In addition, they were asked to identify when they arrived for, and left from work.
 We also collected additional information from health inspectors during these interviews, and we also interviewed doctors and senior health officials across our sample through similar face-to-face interviews.
-We will briefly discuss some of the other data collected through these interviews in Section 4.6 below.
+We will briefly discuss some of the other data collected through these interviews in Section 4.5 below.